-If the patient has completed a Checklist on the Patient Portal, then you will need to import their answers into the demographic window using the Import Patient Information button, and then their answers can also be found in the Checklist tab.
+If the patient has completed a Checklist on the Patient Portal, their answers can be found under the under the Checklist tab.

 eTasks allow staff to set tasks to other staff to be completed in relation to a patient's care, which are recorded in an audit trail format in the eTasks section of the Patient Demographics window, and in the patient's clinical record.

 This article contains a description of how to use eTasks to effectively communicate among staff in your practice.

 For more information on the functions of the Patient Demographics window, review the "Managing Patient Demographic Information" link in the Further Reading section below.